skibz/chnode/README.md

 * Keeps all the tarballs and binaries downloaded in your home directory (`~/.chnode/$version`); and
 * Is just a single executable with no ahead-of-time set-up required, or complicated update flow (*cough*, `nvm`)

-## Todos

-* Finish Windows support
-* Ensure everything works on Linux
-* Support binary directories other than `/usr/local/bin`
-* Provide binaries for as many architectures as possible

-## Installing

-Just `make` and copy or symlink the resulting binary to somewhere on your `$PATH`.